CYBERCLAN237/REJOINDRE-XYBERCLAN/README.md

- # Join XYBERCLAN Organization
+ # Join XYBERCLAN Comunity

-If you'd like to join the XYBERCLAN organization, please submit a request by creating an issue using the template below.
+If you'd like to join the XYBERCLAN Comunity, please submit a request by creating an issue using the template below.

 ## How to Request to Join